openstack-k8s-operators/data-plane-adoption/docs/openstack/troubleshooting.md

 ```

 And the pod should be able to pull the image successfully.
-For more inforation about what container registries requires what
+For more information about what container registries requires what
 type of authentication, check the [official docs](https://access.redhat.com/RegistryAuthentication).